dadashkarimi/ecg2af/README.md

 ## Visualization and Results
 The charts in the application that you see after submission, are bar charts created using the `Chart.js` library, an open source JavaScript package used for creating interactive and visually appealing data visualizations (see [chartjs](https://www.chartjs.org/)).
 Each chart presents predictions related to the uploaded .hd5 files, including AF risk, sex prediction (male and female), and age prediction values.

+We used ``ChatGPT 40 mini`` in order to create the css file and format the first page.

 ## Adding Nginx to Flask with Docker

-Nginx acts as a reverse proxy for our Flask app in Docker, handling HTTP requests on port 80 and forwarding them to Flask on 5000.
-This setup is more secure and efficient compared to running Flask alone.
+Nginx acts as a reverse proxy for our Flask app in Docker, handling HTTP requests on port `80` and forwarding them to Flask on 5000.
+So I set up the app on port 5000, but it can be accessible via default port `80` through Nginx.

 ### Benefits of Using Nginx
 Running Flask alone is fine for testing, but it lacks the scalability, security, and robustness needed for production.
 Nginx fills those gaps effectively.

 - **Security**: Nginx hides the Flask server from direct internet exposure.

 - **Load Balancing**: Can manage traffic efficiently and scale easily.